qruto/laravel-flora/README.md

     <img width="650" alt="Laravel Power Demo" src="https://github.com/qruto/laravel-power/raw/HEAD/art/demo.png" />
 </p>

+## Goal

+The main goal of _Laravel Power_ is to automate the process of setting up a Laravel application.

+All necessary actions to make the application ready to work in one place.
+Packages discovering, assets publishing, database migrations, etc.

+> 🧠🚀 Put the knowledge of setup instructions at the application level.

 ## Introduction

-Power allows you to bring Laravel application to live by one command.
+_Power_ allows you to bring Laravel application to live by one command.
 Use default or define custom chain of actions required to **install** or **update** application.

 Replace ~~**installation**~~ section in readme file with: